 ZipRecruiter for astronomy

 Every (+/-) astronomy and astrophysics faculty member got a position here in Utah through the AAS Job Register.
 Every (+/-) physics faculty member found his/her position here through APS's Physics Today.

 THINGS TO DO FOR FUN

 Salt Lake City, Utah, and the University of Utah in particular offer many opportunities for enjoying breaks from your studies.
 Word-of-mouth is a good way to find fun things to do.
 The University always has interesting events as well: U of U events calendar Meanwhile, for your amusement only, here is a to-do list while you are in Salt Lake City.
-(The Department's virtual legal squad has not approved of all of these items.
-They do not constitute an endorsement of any kind.
-This list is NOT an implicit recommendation that you should ever be away from your lab bench or computer workstation.)
+(They do not constitute an endorsement of any kind.)

 - Look at stars from the South Physics Observatory